chelceacalin/chelceacalin/README.md

 <br>

+# 💫 About Me:
-### - 🔭 I’m currently studying Business Informatics at CSIE ASE.
-### - 🌱 I’m currently learning more about Java.
-### - ⚡ Fun fact: 2 years ago I knew little to nothing about programming.
-### - ✨ One Year Update: I learned so much, but there is still so much to learn!
+🔭 I’m currently studying Business Informatics at CSIE ASE.<br>🌱 I’m currently learning more about Java.<br>⚡ Fun fact: 2 years ago I knew little to nothing about programming.<br>✨ One Year Update: I learned so much, but there is still so much to learn!

 </div>
 <br> <br>